 The General Data Protection Regulation (EU) 2016/679 (also known as the GDPR) is a new data protection law adopted by the European Union (EU) set to replace the existing Data Protection Directive 95/46/EC and designed to strengthen data protection for all individuals within the EU and harmonize data protection and privacy laws for companies doing business in Europe.
-The GDPR was adopted on April 27, 2016 and goes into full force in May this year.
+The GDPR was adopted on April 27, 2016 and went into full effect in May 2018.
 GDPR:

 Both data controllers and data processors are liable for violations, which can result in steep fines of up to €20 million or 4% of global annual revenues, whichever is higher.

 The full text of the GDPR can be found here.
 For more information, please visit the EU Commission’s GDPR website at this link.

 The GDPR’s implementation date is approaching quickly, and significant effort is required from both data controllers and data processors in order to ensure compliance.

 What Continuum Has Done to Comply With GDPR

 Continuum is has taken steps to align business practices, processes and policies with the GDPR’s data protection obligations to help us and our customers meet compliance before the GDPR’s implementation date.